 - Tea.
-Mildly caffeinated or not caffeinated at all, tea is a great pick-me-up.
+Mildly caffeinated or not caffeinated at all, teas (like chamomile) are a great pick-me-up.
 Just remember to keep caffeine below 200mg a day.

 - Get active.
 Physical activity and exercise can help to lift your energy levels and your mood.

 - Take vitamins.
 Natural vitamins like magnesium and vitamin C (both included in most prenatal vitamin supplements) can help to boost your energy.

 ➡️ Read more: What to Eat When Pregnant